prcore/docs/content/workflow/upload-event-log/project-creation.md

 - `"2.2"`
 {{< /tab >}}
 {{< tab "BOOLEAN" >}}
-The value is not required, and it will be ignored.
+The value is not required.

+If you provide a value, it will be ignored, since the operator is `IS_TRUE` or `IS_FALSE`.
 {{< /tab >}}
 {{< tab "DATETIME" >}}
 The value should be a valid date time string, which conforms to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.